AstiV/ChainRXN/README.md

 # Game idea

-The goal of this game is to make as many balls explode as possible - with just one click per level.
-The more explosions you generate in a chain reaction - the more points you get.
-Easy!
+The goal of this game is to make all balls explode - with just one click.
+Generate explosions in a chain reaction - good luck!

 <!-- Running the game locally
 Browsers like Google Chrome does not allow local files to load ajax requests.
 Because of this you need to either upload the game to a web server or disable this security permission.